apashea/ptsd_cardadvisor/README.md

 The code is currently accessible in the following Google Colab notebook for hosted browser-based computing.
-It is currently a bitcumbersome and in need of cleaning(!) as we continue testing and experimentation, but will be refactored and packaged for ease and generality of use in the near future.
+It is currently a bit cumbersome and in need of cleaning(!) as we continue testing and experimentation, but will be refactored and packaged for ease and generality of use in future.